 Offering a low-key “Kinderkicks” program for the littlest players, and more serious fun for older kids, this recreational soccer club emphasizes fair play and building a culture of encouragement, fun and teamwork.
 Scholarships and a cleat exchange program make it accessible, too.

-Ages: Kindergarten to eighth grade.
+Ages: Kindergarten to eighth grade

-Area served: Generally located in Northeast’s Hollywood neighborhood, though families outside of Hollywood can participate.
+Area served: Generally serving Northeast’s Hollywood neighborhood, though families outside of Hollywood can participate.

 Holy Redeemer Soccer Club

 Practicing on a home field located at the intersection of North Dekum and North Williams in Portland, this recreational league doesn’t require attendance at either Holy Redeemer Church or Holy Redeemer School — they invite all members of the community to join the fun.
+Scholarships may also be available.

-Ages: Kindergarten to eighth grade.
+Ages: Kindergarten to eighth grade

-Season: Fall.
+Season: Fall

-Area served: North Portland and beyond.
+Area served: North Portland and beyond

 Irvington Soccer Club